-Asset Type
+Asset Type Number of Years

-Building
+Building 17 to 40 years

-Building improvements
+Building improvements 15 years or the term of the lease,

-15 years or the term of the lease, whichever is shorter
+whichever is shorter

 Transfers are made to or from investment property only when there is a change in use.
 For a transfer from investment property to owner occupied property, the deemed cost for subsequent accounting is the fair value at the date of change in use.
 If owner occupied property becomes an investment property, the Group accounts for such property in accordance with the policy on property and equipment up to the date of change in use.